 As you can see, it seems to be a mess.
 And it is : with more and more symbols filling the table, space is necessarily becoming scarce for later symbols.
 Notice how D ends up receiving 2 positions clustered together, instead of being nicely spread.

-However, a perfect distribution algorithm exists along the same lines : for each position, compare all fractional state values of all symbols, pick the lowest one, increase its value by step=1/probability, and start again the same process for next state.
-You still have a lot of ties to solve, but you can for example decide to select symbol values in order in such cases.
+Thankfully, a "perfect" distribution algorithm is possible : for each position, compare all fractional state values of all symbols, pick the lowest one, increase its value by step=1/probability, and start again the same process for next state.
+This will produce a lot of ties, but one could use symbol order to solve such cases.

 It's just damn slow, due to the huge number of comparisons required.

 It can be sped up by using bucket sorting strategy.
 An interesting method is to use more buckets than states, for easier tie management.
 It works fine too, and drastically reduces the number of comparisons involved, at the cost of a bit of accuracy.
-But that's okay, since precise initialization is not required, it only compresses "closer to Shannon limit", which means that precise initialization is actually not required.
+But that's okay, efficiency remains good enough, "close to Shannon limit", which means that precise initialization is actually not required.

-Let's by the way spend some more time on this strategy : precise initialization is not required.
+Let's double up on this sentence : precise initialization is not required.

 Indeed, the only point is to reduce the amount of "waste" in fractional bit estimation.
 Where does that waste come from ?

-With this idea in mind, the worst thing that can happen is to "cluster" the values together at one end of the range : it maximizes the probability that state value will have to be decreased more to find the required symbol.
+With this concept in mind, the worst thing that can happen is to "cluster" the values together at one end of the range : it maximizes the probability that state value will have to be decreased more than necessary to find the next symbol.

 On the other hand, if a symbol with a probability 50% is distributed evenly, once every 2 cells, finding it is highly simplified, and even guaranteed at a distance of at most 1.

 The above explanation is a bit simplified, but works well at explaining how fractional bit works.